-Applications for the Youth Awards are available through participating Madison-area high school guidance counselors.
+Applications for the Youth Awards are available through participating Madison high school guidance counselors.
 Check with your school’s counselor today.

 Four-Year College Scholarship Program

-The twenty-seven students who are awarded scholarships each year meet these general eligibility requirements:
+The 25 students who are awarded scholarships each year meet these general eligibility requirements:

 - Demonstrate financial need